shakestuffup73/appalachian-mtns/README.md

 <li>Add gear and skills to their profile</li>
 <li>delete climbing partners from their profile</li>
 </ul>
-Additionally, users who created climbs can moderate the comment replies on their climbs with the permissions to delete irrelevant comments/reviews.
+Additionally, users who creat climbs can moderate the replies on their climbs with the permissions to delete irrelevant comments/reviews.
 The app requires a valid Google email address to log in and create a climber profile, as well as to view all the climbs.</i>
 <br>
 <br>
 <br>